 For home or small office use, you can print wirelessly with ease via both Apple AirPrint and Google Cloud Print 2.0.
 Additional wireless standards include Wi-Fi direct, Cortado Workspace, Mopria, and Brother’s own iPrint&Scan app.

 Why you should buy this: Great color print quality in a multifunction printer.

 Who it’s for: Anyone who needs to print or copy photos and graphics quickly.

 Why we picked the Canon Color imageClass MF634Cdw:

 Laser printers are not photo printers, per se, but models like the Canon Color imageClass MF644Cdw go a long way to blurring the lines between them, which makes sense coming from a company like Canon, known for its cameras.
-While we wouldn’t recommend it for photographers, for the office that needs to make or reproduce documents that contain graphics and photos, the MF644Cdw is hard to beat.
+While we wouldn’t recommend it for photographers, the MF644Cdw is hard to beat for the office that needs to make or reproduce documents that contain graphics and photos.

-While its 22 ppm print speed doesn’t match the HP M281fdw, it does offer automated duplex printing, copying, and scanning from its 50-sheet document feeder.
-With a maximum monthly duty cycle of 30,000 prints and a recommended cycle of 200-2,500, it can also hold up to the standard printing demands of small to medium-sized offices.
+While the 22 ppm print speed of thedoesn’t match the HP M281fdw, it does offer automated duplex printing, copying, and scanning from its 50-sheet document feeder.
+With a maximum monthly duty cycle of 30,000 prints and a recommended cycle of 200 to 2,500, it can also hold up to the standard printing demands of small to medium-sized offices.

 In addition to USB, print jobs can be sent wirelessly via Apple AirPrint, Google Cloud Print, Mopria, Wi-Fi direct, and Canon’s Print Business app.